-A Live-in Mentor is a volunteer who helps create a supportive home environment.
-Each residence has two Live-In Mentors who share the home with two young people – aged 16 years – who are in state care.
-The mentors act as positive role models to help the young people to develop positive relationships with families, peers and the wider community.
+A Live-In Mentor (Lead Tenant) is a volunteer who helps create a supportive home environment for young people.
+Each residence has two Live-In Mentors who share the home with two young people – aged 16-18 years, who were previously in foster or residential care.
+Live-In Mentors teach the young people independent living skills, provide emotional support and help keep them connected to friends, family and the community.

 Benefits of being a mentor: